phaubertin/jinue/doc/syscalls/start-thread.md

 ## Errors

+* JINUE_EINVAL if the code entry point is set to a kernel address.
-* JINUE_EBADF if the specified descriptor is already in use.
+* JINUE_EINVAL if the user stack address is set to a kernel address.
-* JINUE_EBADF if the target process descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EBADF if the thread descriptor is invalid, or does not refer to a thread, or is closed.
-* JINUE_EPERM if the specified process descriptor does not have the permissions to create a thread and bind a descriptor into the process.
+* JINUE_EPERM if the thread descriptor does not have the permission to start the thread.
+* JINUE_EBUSY if the thread is already running.